 Each team shall consist of 1 to 5 students studying at the same secondary school.
 Each team shall be supervised and led by a teacher of the same school.
-Participants are advised that larger teams encourage wider participation, but may entail more challenges in coordination and tasks distribution than smaller teams.
+Participants are reminded that while a larger team encourages wider participation, it may entail more challenges in the coordination and tasks distribution than a smaller team.
 Participants are encouraged to plan the team size with these considerations in mind.

 A secondary school may have more than one team participating in each competition.
 A teacher may also supervise and lead more than one team.
 However, a student can only participate in one team.

-Students who wish to participate in the Hang Lung Mathematics Awards can form a team and complete the initial registration through the registration webpage.
+Students who wish to participate in the Hang Lung Mathematics Awards can form a team and complete the initial registration through the registration portal.

 Each team should select a suitable mathematics research topic and perform an independent research.
-The team may submit a research outline (optional), which is usually helpful in clarifying the research process.
+The team is encouraged to formulate a research outline, which is usually helpful in clarifying the research process.

-Each team must finalize its registration by providing accurate and complete information of the team through the registration website on or before March 31, 2021.
+Each team must finalize its registration by providing accurate and complete information of the team through the registration portal on or before March 31, 2023.

-Each team should submit a research report, written in English, before midnight of August 31, 2021, through a designated channel (details to be advised in due course).
+Each team should submit a research report, written in English, before midnight of August 31, 2023, through a designated portal (details to be informed by email in due course).

 Specific formats in writing a research report need to be observed.
-Each team should comply with academic honesty standards and respect the intellectual property rights of others’ works when producing the research report.
+Each team should comply with academic honesty standards and respect the intellectual property rights of the works of others when producing the research report.
 Please refer to the Competition Guide for details.

 In case of any discrepancy between the different language versions in respect of any part or all of the contents in this Hang Lung Mathematics Awards website, the English version shall prevail.